 Does your hospital have active leadership rounding?
 Do you have experience with any of the above tips?
 What are some approaches that help your facility's leadership rounding activities?
 We'd love to hear your thoughts.
 Click here to leave a comment.

-Executive Leadership Rounding is ONE of NINE in our 9 Approaches to Improving Patient Satisfaction eBook.
-Read it now.
+Executive Leadership Rounding is 1 of 17 in our 17 Approaches to Improving Patient Satisfaction eBook.
+Download it now for free.